 Knowmad – people who roam the world and share their travel experiences by uploading tons of pictures and videos of places they have visited on their social media page.
 It’s a combination of ”knowledge” and ”nomad.”

-Lurk/Lurker – a friend who reads all the posts/messages in group chats or in forums but is not inclined to participate.
+Lurk/Lurker – a friend who reads all the posts/messages in group chats or in forums but doesn’t participate.

 Nomophobia – a word that combines the Greek term, phobia or panic and a ”no mo,” which is short for ”no mobile phone.”
 A nomophobic person is one who panics when he or she is without a cell phone.